Higher Education Blogs We Love: Volume 1

 As we head into graduation season, we decided it would be the perfect time to recognize online content creators focused on college and university life.
 We found so many great higher education blogs, we had to split our list over two posts.

 These blogs are written for students, families, educators and admin professionals in the higher ed space.

-Dig in and stay tuned for Part 2!
+Dig in and stay tuned for Volume 2!